 *Manuel Posadas was born on this date in 1841.
 He was an Afro Argentinean violinist and composer.

-He taught violin and composition to his younger brother, who also played classical music and in 1917 became the concertino of the Teatro Avenida orchestra, founded by the Spanish community in Buenos Aires to stage mostly operettas and zarzuelas.
-He authored many others, the works of renowned Argentine researchers such as Vicente Rossi, Néstor Ortiz Oderigo.
+He taught violin and composition to his younger brother, who also played classical music, and in 1917 became the concertino of the Teatro Avenida orchestra, founded by the Spanish community in Buenos Aires to stage mostly operettas and zarzuelas.
+He authored many works of renowned Argentine researchers such as Vicente Rossi and Néstor Ortiz Oderigo.
 Manuel Posadas died in Buenos Aires in 1916.